DevExpress/testcafe/README.md

 You can use these plugin generators to create your own plugins:

 * [Build a browser provider](https://devexpress.github.io/testcafe/documentation/extending-testcafe/browser-provider-plugin/)
   to set up tests on your on-premises server farm, to use a cloud testing platform, or to start your local browsers in a special way.
-Use this [Yeoman generator](https://www.npmjs.com/package/generator-testcafe-browser-provider) so that you’ll need to write only a few lines of code.
+Use this [Yeoman generator](https://www.npmjs.com/package/generator-testcafe-browser-provider) to write only a few lines of code.
 * To [build a custom reporter](https://devexpress.github.io/testcafe/documentation/extending-testcafe/reporter-plugin/)
-  with your own formatting and style check out this [generator](https://www.npmjs.com/package/generator-testcafe-reporter).
+  with your formatting and style, check out this [generator](https://www.npmjs.com/package/generator-testcafe-reporter).

 If you want your plugin to be listed below, [send us a note in a Github issue](https://github.com/DevExpress/testcafe/labels/TYPE%3A%20proposal).

 ## Plugins

-These plugins are made by TestCafe developers and our community members.
+TestCafe developers and community members made these plugins:

 * **Browser Providers**<br/>
-  They allow you to use TestCafe with cloud browser providers and emulators.
+  Allows you to use TestCafe with cloud browser providers and emulators.
   * [SauceLabs provider](https://github.com/DevExpress/testcafe-browser-provider-saucelabs) (by abelym)
   * [BrowserStack provider](https://github.com/DevExpress/testcafe-browser-provider-browserstack) (by abelym)
   * [Nightmare headless provider](https://github.com/ryx/testcafe-browser-provider-nightmare) (by ryx)